airtonjal/centrality-nubank/README.md

 ## Solution

-- Read edges.txt, create an adjacency map (given a vertex returns adjacent vertex)
+- Read edges.txt, create an adjacency map (given a vertex returns adjacent vertexes)
 - Implement [Breadth First Search](https://en.wikipedia.org/wiki/Breadth-first_search) to find the shortest paths of a vertex to every other in the graph
-- Use BFS for all vertexes, put the result in a map, calculate and sort closeness
+- Use [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) for all vertexes, put the result in a map, calculate and sort closeness
 - When a fraud is signalized, recalculate and sort the closeness of every connected node
 - When an edge is added, recalculate and sort the closeness of the whole graph